Anti-Raid/templating-types/@antiraid-ext/lockdowns/README.md

 As such, using Rules 1 and 2, the following holds true:

 ``tsl + scl/<channel_id> - tsl - scl/<channel_id> = 0``

+Current port status: Line 646 of lib.rs with priorityset done